dario-t/easy_chatbot/README.md

 I am currently creating this chatbot as part of a professional training.
 There are small bugs that need to be polished.
 ________________________________________________________________________________________________________________________________________________________________________

 The Berder ChatBot recommends 10 games in a gui, the recommendations are taken from the Metacritic page using webScraping, the critic are taken only from the accredited media.
-To get the data you have to run the Meta_scraping file, which will storage the datas in a MongoDB.
+To get the data you have to run the Meta_scraping file, which will storage it in a MongoDB.

 This project consists of 4 parts:
 - Web Scraping